alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 WiFi was also not working well.
 Its biggest advantage was price: for less than €11k we had 1.5 days.

-A good conference center in downtown Madrid is around €20k.
+A good conference center in downtown Madrid is around €20k/day.
 Since people are demanding it.
+It is more than €9k above what we paid this year.

-### Food And Drinks
+### Catering

 The second most disappointing aspect of the conference was food.
 Not everyone complained: